Prosper Child Custody & Support Lawyers

 Our team will work closely with you to understand your unique situation and develop a personalized legal strategy to protect your child's well-being.
 We will guide you through negotiations, mediation, or litigation to achieve a custody arrangement that is in the best interest of your child.

-Contact Rudd Legal today to schedule a consultation with our experienced family law attorney and get the trusted legal advocacy your family deserves.
+Contact Rudd Legal today to schedule a consultation with our experienced family law attorneys and get the trusted legal advocacy your family deserves.

 Overview of Texas Child Custody